 Can I manage a manuscript in Scholastica that I received by email?

-Journal editors can submit manuscripts in Scholastica on behalf of authors (known as “proxy manuscript submissions” or "manual submissions") at no charge.
+Journal editors can submit manuscripts in Scholastica on behalf of authors (known as “proxy manuscript submissions” or "manual submissions").

 The advantage of proxy submissions is that your journal can manage submissions that you receive outside of Scholastica, such as via email, right alongside manuscripts you received via the normal Scholastica submission process.